capnslipp/.dotbang/README.md

 And set it to be executable: `chmod 755 hooks/update` _(otherwise, git will silently skip running the script)_.

-This way, if you ever accidentally `git push --all` from your `.config` repo, you'll only push to the intermediate repo (not to the wild wild web), and it'll reject any `*local*` branches (with a nice error message).
+This way, if you ever accidentally `git push --all` from your `.dotbang` repo, you'll only push to the intermediate repo (not to the wild wild web), and it'll reject any `*local*` branches (with a nice error message).
 The downside is you do have to cd into your intermediate repo in order to push to GitHub.

 If you want to make it easy to keep your local-only changes on top of any new `«your username»/main` changes, you can set up your .git/config like this: